Coupling Scenario-Based Grid Simulations with State Estimation: Measurement Requirements for Low-Voltage Networks under the German Energy Transition Pathway: Impacts of the Energy Transition on Load Limits in Low-Voltage Grids

 \subsubsection{Development of Congestion Frequency}

 \autoref{fig:Entwicklung_Engpasshaeufigkeit} illustrates the development of the share of congestion periods in urban and rural grids over the period 2025--2045, differentiated by equipment level.
-A distinction is made between grey-zone periods and hard congestion events.
+A distinction is made between grey-zone periods and hard congestion events as defined in \autoref{subsubsec:congestion_events}.

-The central result of \autoref{fig:Entwicklung_Engpasshaeufigkeit} is that the grid equipment level is the dominant factor determining both the onset and severity of congestion, with larger effect than the choice of energy transition pathway.
-The three equipment levels produce fundamentally different congestion regimes:

-Under \emph{good} equipment, the grid is nearly congestion-free across the entire simulation horizon.
-Only 1 out of 26 simulated scenarios exhibits any congestion at all: the 2045 rural Fraunhofer case, which shows a marginal congestion share of 0.03\,\% (12 periods out of 35{,}040), caused by a minor voltage limit violation at a bus due to distributed generation.
-Maximum transformer loading remains at approximately 80\,\%, well below the thermal limit.
-This demonstrates that a well-dimensioned grid can accommodate even the most ambitious electrification trajectories through 2045 without requiring active congestion management.

-Under \emph{medium} equipment, congestion first emerges in the urban network under the Fraunhofer pathway in 2035, with a congestion share of 2.4\,\%.
-By 2045, urban congestion shares escalate to 8.6\,\% under Federal Government conditions.
-The rural network is first affected in 2045, where the Fraunhofer pathway produces a congestion share of 1.5\,\%.
-In total, 10 out of 26 scenarios exhibit congestion.
-Maximum transformer loading reaches 128\,\%, indicating that congestion, while non-negligible, remains concentrated in a subset of high-stress scenarios.